supertestnet/spacechain-launcher/README.md

 ## Why did you make a thing that burns bitcoins if you don't recommend it?

 Lack of self control.
 When I originally heard about spacechains I was like, "Burn bitcoins?
-That's a dumb idea," and then I started thinking up reasons why it's dumb, and then I wondered, "How would you even *do* that?" so I considered it a few minutes and realized how it might be done, and then I was stuck.
-I had to try it and see if it would work.
+That's a dumb idea," and then I started thinking up reasons why it's dumb, and then I wondered, "How would you even *do* that?" so I considered it a few minutes and realized how it might be done, and then I was done for: I had to try it and see if it would work.
 And it does work, but that doesn't make it a good idea.

 ## I oppose this because it burns bitcoins